 Halcrow noted that the proposed replacement frequency of 13 years is inconsistent with the nominated asset life of 15 years.
-An allowance of \$35,000 (direct) is considered more appropriate (and consistent with the Budget allowance nominated in the Fairbairn Dam Operations and Maintenance Manual).
-Halcrow also considered it appropriate that the subsequent replacement be deferred to 2028-29 to reflect the nominated asset life.
+An allowance of \$35,000 (direct) is considered more

-The Authority accepts Halcrow's recommendation that the item is prudent but not efficient, and that the item be deferred to 2028-29.
+The Authority accepted Halcrow's recommendation that the item is prudent but not efficient, and that the item be deferred to 2028-29.